Kratom vs. Alcohol: Comparison

 Overall, you should never mix kratom with alcohol.
-Both substances place a strain on your liver, heart, kidneys, and cardiovascular system.
+Both substances strain your liver, kidneys, and cardiovascular system.
 Taking both at the same time could exacerbate these effects and lead to damage.

-Both substances share similar side effects — which means combining them can lead to even worse side effects overall.
-The most common side effects from mixing kratom and alcohol are muscle weakness, lack of coordination, dizziness, and nausea.
+Both substances share similar side effects —combining them can lead to even worse side effects.
+The most common side effects of mixing kratom and alcohol are muscle weakness, lack of coordination, dizziness, and nausea.

 Additionally, both alcohol and kratom are dehydrating diuretics.
 They dry the body out by increasing the rate of urination.
 It’s extremely important that you drink a lot of water while you’re using the substances together.

 A good rule of thumb is to drink a full glass of water each time you take a dose of kratom.

 The first thing that you should ask yourself is, “why do I want to mix kratom with alcohol in the first place?”

 Do you not enjoy either substance enough on its own?

 Do you want more benefits?

 It’s important to truthfully answer this question for yourself because it can help you determine whether or not it’s wise to mix the two substances.